CRA SimpleFile Service

 Note that specific requirements and functionalities can vary, so it's always a good idea to visit the official CRA website or contact them directly for the most up-to-date and relevant information related to SimpleFile and your personal tax situation.

-To be eligible for CRA SimpleFile service, a taxpayer must have income below a certain threshold, which varies based on age, province, and disability status.
-The income eligible must come from one of these sources:
+As mentioned, to be eligible for CRA SimpleFile service, a taxpayer must have income below a certain threshold, which varies based on age, province, and disability status.
+The income eligible (allowed sources) must come from one of these sources:

 Benefits